 CommonHelp – CommonHelp at www.commonhelp.virginia.gov is the website where individuals and families can apply for Medicaid, FAMIS, and other benefits.
 It is provided through the Virginia Department of Social Services.

 Cover Virginia – Virginia’s statewide customer service center providing information and assistance for FAMIS, Medicaid, Plan First and other insurance options.
-The Cover Virginia statewide customer service center at 833-5CALLVA (833-522-5582) (TDD: 1-888-221-1590) is staffed by representatives who can provide confidential application assistance and program information.
+The Cover Virginia statewide customer service center at 855-242-8282 is staffed by representatives who can provide confidential application assistance and program information.
 You can apply, report changes, receive application status updates, or renew your child’s coverage by calling Cover Virginia.

 Coverva.dmas.virginia.gov – The Cover Virginia website, which provides information about Medicaid and FAMIS.
 The website includes an eligibility screening tool and easy access to all the ways to apply for coverage as well as links to other health resources and assistance.